liran2000/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 * When feature flags configuration is very large with many feature flags, network traffic and local cache sizes can be increased.
-* Local evaluation should be implemented at the SDK, considering rules like context properties based and percentage rollout.
+* Local evaluation should be implemented at the SDK, developed and maintained for multiple languages.
+Considering rules like context properties based and percentage rollout strategies via hashing to buckets, it can be hard to keep 100% feature parity across languages.

 #### A note on client-side SDKs for web browser / client app